i-dream-of-ai/next-stripe-helper/README.md

 # next-stripe-helper

 `next-stripe-helper` is a module designed to simplify the integration of Stripe's functionality into Next.js applications.
 Whether you're looking to process payments, manage customers, or handle subscriptions, this utility aims to streamline those interactions.

-This utility is perfect for developers building e-commerce platforms, subscription-based services, or any other application that requires payment functionalities within the Next.js ecosystem.
+This utility is perfect for developers building e-commerce platforms, subscription-based services, or any other application that requires payment functionalities within a JS or TS ecosystem.

+Includes a smart webhook handler that will automatically keep your database up to date with current plans, pricing, and subscriptions.

 ## Installation